nan0s7/drowsylemon/README.md

 ## Display
 So far the bar displays;
-- current desktop number
+- current desktop & whether a desktop has an active window in it
-- currently focused window
+- currently focused window & other windows on the current desktop
 - date and time
 - battery information
-- open windows

 This information is just what I've found somewhat useful so far, and can easily be modified.

 ## Usage
-You may have to extend the clickable areas when you run lemonbar in the folliwing pipelines.
+You may have to extend the clickable areas when you run lemonbar in the folliwing pipelines; the default is 10, so if you have more than 10 (or expect more than 10) just add in the extra parameter below.
 I have mine currently set to 20 areas but your usage may vary.
 Change `lemonbar` to `lemonbar -a 20` in the following examples.
-The default value is 10.

-Simply execute the script and pipe it into _lemonbar_, making sure to use the `-p` option.
+Simply execute the script and pipe it into _lemonbar_.

+For example:

-For example: `./lb.sh | lemonbar`
+`./lb.sh | lemonbar`

-You will need to pipe that to another program for the task manager actions to work:
+You will need to pipe that to another program for the mouse-click actions to work:

 `./lb.sh | lemonbar | sh`

-A similar method is used for the Python version: `python3 pydlb.py | lemonbar`
+A similar method is used for the Python version:

+`python3 pydlb.py | lemonbar`

 For the task-manager plugin to work you need to pipe the output into sh as follows:

 `python3 pydlb.py | lemonbar | sh`

 Please keep in mind that this is for my personal use at the moment, and I will change things and break things often as I see fit whilst I experiment.
 Additionally, in its unreleased state, things will be re-arranged and added/removed quite frequently.

+# TODO
+- Add clickable areas by default
+- Make customisation easier/simpler to do